SammyoRoy/cse15l-lab-reports/LabReport3.md

 [Source](https://man7.org/linux/man-pages/man1/grep.1.html)
 Prints a count of matching lines for each input file.
 Could be useful for finding frequencies of words and other clustering techniques.

+In this example, the output shows how many times "Egypt" is mentioned in the HistoryEgypt.txt file.
+This could be useful if I want to see what words are mentioned the most in the file.
 ```
 $ grep -c Egypt HistoryEgypt.txt
 55
 ```
+In this example, the output shows how many times "Mediterranean" is mentioned in the HistoryGreek.txt file.
+This could be useful if I want to see what words are mentioned the most in the file.
 ```
 $ grep -c Mediterranean HistoryGreek.txt
 5